These are my personal book notes of The Ultimate Marketing Plan by the author and direct response marketing legend Dan S. Kennedy.

 Your objective should be to put the success factors together into a plan for moving your business forward.

-Dan Kennedy on The Ultimate Marketing Plan Success Factor #1: Right Message
+Dan S. Kennedy On The Success Factor #1: Right Message

 Marketing – and The Ultimate Marketing Plan – begins not with any particular media or strategy;